Huge Police Deployment Counters Indian Farmers Protests - UrduPoint

 Huge Police Deployment Counters Indian Farmers Protests

-Tens of thousands of police deployed across India on Saturday in a bid to smother threatened new protests by farmers fighting government agriculture reforms
+Tens of thousands of police were deployed across India on Saturday in a bid to smother new protests by farmers fighting government agriculture reforms

-New Delhi (APP - UrduPoint / Pakistan Point News - 6th Feb, 2021 ) :Tens of thousands of police deployed across India on Saturday in a bid to smother threatened new protests by farmers fighting government agriculture reforms.
+New Delhi, (APP - UrduPoint / Pakistan Point News - 6th Feb, 2021 ) :Tens of thousands of police were deployed across India on Saturday in a bid to smother new protests by farmers fighting government agriculture reforms.

 Ten metro stations were closed in central New Delhi -- where a tractor rally last month turned into a violent rampage -- and thousands of police manned barricades and roadblocks at key intersections.